gardener/k8syncer/docs/state/status.md

     detailPath: syncStatus.detail
 ```

 The fields `generationPath`, `phasePath`, and `detailPath` all work in the same way: They contain the path to the field within the status where the corresponding state value should be written.
-The path allows only for simple map field access, accessing list elements or more complex jsonPath logic is not supported.
+The syntax is the 'simple JSONPath' syntax which is explained [here](../usage/simple-jsonpath.md).

 The configured verbosity defines which of the fields need to be provided, e.g. for verbosity `phase` no detail will be written into the state, so the field `detailPath` is not required in that case.